 The Committee considered co-claiming data for items related to the placement, programming and removal of sacral nerve stimulators or leads and agreed some of these items could be combined into a complete medical service.
-There were nine instances during FY2016/17 where items 32213, 32214, 32215, 32217 and 32218 were co-claimed together in the one episode (see Table 35).
+There were nine instances during FY2016/17 where items 32213, 32214, 32215, 32217 and 32218 were co-claimed together in the one episode (see Error!
+Reference source not found.).